Students can choose from the following elective courses taken with graduate students in GMS.

 GMS OH 770 Evidence Based Dentistry

 Prereq: Consent of Instructor; must be in the Oral Health Sciences program.
-This course consists of lectures and online modules as well as student presentations and discussion sessions.
-Topics will range from basic study design, research methodology and statistical analysis to dental ethics and critiques of evidence based research articles.
+The goal of the course is to provide students with a working understanding of basic research study design and analysis in order to promote critical reading of the scientific literature.
+Content will touch upon a wide range of experimental techniques in the clinical sciences as well as ethical issues in the oral health sciences.
 The focus will be on evidence based dentistry and both reasoning and critical thinking skills will be challenged.
 Davies.
 2 cr, Fall sem.

 GMS OH 771 FUNDAMENTALS OF HEAD AND NECK ANATOMY

 This course is a fundamental course in head and neck anatomy taught using a regional approach rather than the systems approach.
 We begin with the history and specialized terminology, then proceeding to anatomic concepts in the oral cavity, palate, and pharynx.
 We proceed with the osteology of the skull, then to regional anatomy, the brain, the spinal cord, and the cranial nerves with their associations to the autonomic nervous system and their distributions in the head and neck.
 Clinical considerations will also be incorporated.
 [3 cr]